PawFV/PawFV/README.md

 ### I'm Developer, Musician, and Business Administror!

-- 🔨 I’m currently working at [Apogea](https://apogeaconsulting.com)!
+- 🔨 I’m open to new job opportunities!
 - 📖 I’m currently deeping into GraphQL &  👨‍🚀 Apollo.
 - 🤝 I’m looking to collaborate on Open Source projects.